viewdo/x-ui/docs/pages/actions/event.md

-# Enter & Exit Event Actions
+# Enter & Exit Actions

 [Event actions](/actions) work using by attaching to the parent `x-view-do` element.
 The enter and exit only apply when the route is matched exactly.